 The Council ensures that the standards of conduct expected of staff are defined and communicated through, for example, Codes of Conduct, an Anti-Fraud and Corruption Strategy and the Whistleblowing Policy.
 Such policies, together with the Council's Constitution, prescribe the arrangements that ensure all staff and contractors are aware of the standards expected of them.

-Cheshire East Council adopted a Code of Corporate Governance in 2009 and this is subject to annual review, and update, where necessary
+Cheshire East Council adopted a Code of Corporate Governance in 2009 which was updated in November 2013 and is subject to annual review, and update, where necessary.